To talk about big data marketing, we first need to talk about big data.

 For you to understand the meaning of big data, you have to first know the three V’s.
 The three V’s of big data are Volume, Velocity, and Variety.

 So, big data means a large volume of various data arriving at a much higher velocity.
-It can be both structured and unstructured data sets in large amounts that an ordinary processing software or computer cannot handle.
+Although the difference between structured and unstructured data, it can be both structured and unstructured data sets in large amounts that an ordinary processing software or computer cannot handle.